jcervas/teaching/2025-2026/class-cmu-2025-84-355/readme.md

 - **Midterm Project** – 10%
   An analysis of a historical U.S. election using data to help tell the story.
-- **Policy Proposal** – 10%
+- **Policy Proposal or Data Journalism Project** – 10%
-  A comprehensive research project on a contemporary election, combining historical context and data analysis.
+  Develop a policy proposal that addresses a specific issue in the electoral process.
 - **Weekly Data Contributions** – 10%
   Submit one relevant data point related to politics or democracy, accompanied by a brief explanation and visualization to illustrate its significance.

-## Weekly Topics
+## Topics

 1.  **Introduction** – Why study democracy with data?
 2.  **Elections as Data** – Sources, structures, and pitfalls.